Crossing Guard needed. 3.5 hours per day; $10.40 per hour.

-2016-2017 Tax Bills will be mailed out on Friday, July 22nd...3rd Quarter 2016 Taxes are due Monday, August 1st.
-The grace period has been extended to Monday, August 15th, close of business day.
-On the 16th day, interest will accrue retroactive to the 1st.
+4th Quarter 2017 Taxes are due Wednesday, November 1st.
+The grace period is Thursday, November 13th close of business day.
+On the 14th day, interest will accrue retroactive to the 1st, however, since the 10th day falls on a holiday, the grace period is extended to the 13th.
 Payments are accepted by mail or in person during our regular business hours.
-You may also drop your payment in the drop box mail slot located in the front door of the Municipal Building.
+You may also drop your payment in the mail slot located in the front door of the Municipal Building.

 Starting Saturday, October 7th we would like to welcome local citizens and their dogs to Wenonah Lake to play and “chase away” the geese.
 Every Tuesday & Thursday from 5p.m. to dusk and Saturday & Sunday from 4p.m. to dusk the gates at the Lake will be opened.
 Please do not bring dogs that do not play well.
 Also, we ask that you clean up after your dog.
 Bags will be available.
 These events are to humanely scare the geese off the property, convincing them they are not safe, not to hurt them.

 The Environment Impact Study, (EIS), being conducted by STV, was halted back in 2015.
 The Borough of Wenonah received the attached letter in August from STV advising the study was restarting and there was a new option available regarding a proposed Borough Station and the EIS.

 The request was distributed to Borough Council and was on the agenda at the September Borough Council meeting for discussion.

 A vote for either removal of the station entirely from consideration or relabeling of the station as a “potential future station” will take place at the October 26th Council meeting.

 It is important to note that STV has indicated that the decision to elect the “potential future station” does not have any binding effect on the Borough with regard to the rejection of a station in Wenonah.
 I will allow STV to conduct additional impact studies that are required if a station was to be constructed, not that it will be constructed.